EMDR Therapy

 chevron-right-lg

-Are your past experiences impacting your mental health and well-being?
+Are your past traumatic experiences impacting your mental health, relationships and well-being?
 Do you need help processing the negative emotions and beliefs associated with past traumas?
-If so, Eye Movement Desensitisation and Reprocessing (EMDR) therapy could be exactly what you need.
+If so, Eye Movement Desensitisation and Reprocessing (EMDR) Therapy, online or in person, could be incredibly helpful.

 What is EMDR Therapy?